 Since most electronics manufacturers are usually familiar with a manual pad application process and are typically risk-averse, there is an understandably low comfort level with dispensable thermal interface materials.
 The general perception is that all dispensable products are messy and difficult to control – ultimately leading to material handling challenges.

-Couple this with limited experience dispensing fluid materials and a minimal knowledge of fluid dispensing equipment, process engineers and operations managers are fearful of poor manufacturing processes – resulting in inaccurate TIM application, downtime and reduced throughout.
+Couple this with limited experience dispensing fluid materials and a minimal knowledge of fluid dispensing equipment, process engineers and operations managers are fearful of poor manufacturing processes – resulting in inaccurate TIM application, down time and reduced throughout.

 Stories from the early use of dispensable TIMs have likely played a part in creating negative perceptions.
 When dispensing fluid materials, especially TIMs, the challenges with viscosity and dispense accuracy are not easily resolved.
-Whether concerns center around potential rework, cleanliness concerns or the requirements of a particular application, these misperceptions make manufacturing challenges seem insurmountable.
+Whether concerns centre around potential rework, cleanliness concerns or the requirements of a particular application, these misperceptions make manufacturing challenges seem insurmountable.